What are protein shakes and what are their benefits

 Overall protein powders are known to be good for muscle growth Many fitness enthusiasts or athletes prefer to consume protein shakes combining it with strength training to aid in muscle recovery and growth.

-Research suggests that whey protein known to be the best match when combined with resistance training.
+Research suggests that whey protein is known to be the best match when combined with resistance training.
 Rice or pea protein powders can be a good vegetarian or vegan-friendly diet option.

 Protein powder for weight loss